 Now here's the snag.

 If you leave the settings as they are you'll probably find problems seeking through videos i.e. you can't jump back and forth in them.
 To fix this problem, you will have to disable transcoding (which is your PC re-encoding them on-the-fly).
-Go into Transcoding Settings > Common Transcode Settings section, you can add video file extensions such as mp4, mkv.
+First, go into General Settings and make sure "Hide advanced options" is unchecked.
+Then go into Transcoding Settings > Common Transcode Settings section, you can add video file extensions such as mp4, mkv.

 Transcoding basically makes the video smaller or converts the format on-the-fly so your renderer (the device connected to the server) can play it back.
 Most of the time you won't need this.